 · Exemption from the service tax on services provided by BIRAC approved biotechnology incubators to incubatees with effect from 1.4.2016

 · Service tax services of assessing bodies empaneled centrally by Directorate General of training, ministry of Skill Development & Entrepreneurship Development w.e.f.
 1.4.2016

-· Refund of customs duty paid at the time of import of scientific and technical instruments, apparats, etc. by public funded and other research institutions, subject to submission of certificate of registration from the department of scientific and industrial research
+· Refund of customs duty paid at the time of import of scientific and technical instruments, apparatus, etc. by public-funded and other research institutions, subject to the submission of a certificate of registration from the department of scientific and industrial research

 · Depreciation allowance on plant and machinery has been raised to 40% from 25%